-MU IRB is the IRB of Record – Submission Process
+MU IRB is the Single IRB – Submission Process

-- The MU PI or designee will act as a single liaison for relying sites
+- The MU team will act as a single liaison for relying sites.

-- Communicate all MU IRB decisions and determinations to the relying site's study contact.
+- Communicate all MU IRB decisions and determinations to the relying site's study teams.

-- Ensure all relying site investigators are trained on the MU policies and procedures, conduct of the protocol, study procedures, and reporting requirements.
+- Ensure all relying site investigators are trained on the MU IRB policies and procedures, conduct of the protocol, study procedures, changes to the protocol, and reporting requirements.

 - Monitor progress and oversee the conduct of the study at the MU site and all relying sites.

-- Responsible for the analysis, reporting, integrity, and accuracy of data.
+- Responsible for the integrity and accuracy of data.

 - Documentation of regular communication with relying sites.

-- Comply with all stipulations outlined in the Authorization Agreement or sponsor agreements.
+- Comply with all stipulations outlined in the authorization agreement.